aws-samples/data-protection/README.md

 If the resources that you use for this workshop are left undeleted you will incur charges on your AWS account.

+### Browser

+These workshops assume that you are using a Cloud IDE environment.
+We recommend you use the latest version of Chrome or Firefox to complete this workshop.

 ### Knowledge Of Python Programming Language

 Basic python knowledge is sufficient to consume these workshops.